-A versatile educator, writer, and editor, Laremy Lee (李庭辉) has the uncanny knack of being one of the few among his generation in Singapore who crafts compelling stories in different genres.
+A versatile writer and editor, Laremy Lee (李庭辉) has the uncanny knack of being one of the few among his generation in Singapore who crafts compelling stories in different genres.

 His creative works run the gamut from fiction to non-fiction.
-Laremy’s theatrical plays, including works such as Radio Silence, Full Tank! and Opening Address, have been staged by W!ld Rice, Checkpoint Theatre and Buds Theatre Company.
+Laremy’s plays, including works such as Radio Silence, Full Tank!, Opening Address and Hands Down, have been staged by W!ld Rice, Checkpoint Theatre and Buds Theatre Company.
 His poetry has been published in various literary journals – such as Ceriph and Yunost – and anthologies, such as A Luxury We Cannot Afford: An Anthology of Singapore Poetry.
 He has also written for both online and print publications, including The Straits Times Life!; Esquire (Singapore); Her World (Singapore); the Quarterly Literary Review, Singapore; POSKOD.SG; and irememberSG.
 Excerpts of his works are at www.laremy.sg.

 Laremy has an Honours (Distinction) degree in English Literature from NUS and is an alum of the University Scholars Programme.
-He has been Singapore’s Writer-in-Residence at the Toji Cultural Centre in Korea and a Schools Correspondent with The Straits Times.
+He was Singapore’s Writer-in-Residence at the Toji Cultural Centre in South Korea, and a Schools Correspondent with The Straits Times.